Instructions & FAQs

 We want to make sure that you have every resource you need to find success in your gardening ventures.
 So look below for specific, step-by-step instructions for each of the products we offer.

-The Good Box
+The Good Box:

 Growing Tips

 If you have a growing issue or have questions, please contact us using the form on our website, and we will be happy to provide growing assistance.
+We desire everyone to have a successful growing experience and are here to help!

-Happy Growing!
+Get Growing!

-Little Cup of Greens
+The Little Cup of Greens

 The Little Cup of Greens kit is perfect for you if you’re not quite ready to jump in with a full box of greens.
 Give microgreens a shot with this convenient and handy alternative that will deliver the same yummy microgreens as the Good Box!

 Root hair, also called cilia, is a natural structure of the root that helps to increase surface area and reaches into the water.
 Sometimes it can be hard to tell the difference between mold and root hair.
+Here are some things to look for:

 • Root hairs are fuzzy; mold is like a spider web